WASTE SORTING GUIDE

 COMPOST

-Food waste can be composted in designated collection bins in the University Student Union (USU), Nugget and Outpost Grills.
+Food waste and select food packaging items can be composted in designated collection bins in the University Student Union (USU), the Nugget Grill & Pub and the Outpost Grill.
 Food waste is also composted in the “back of the house” at dining facilities operated by Beach Shops.
+See the map for compost bin locations.

-For more information on composting, go to our compost page and learn about the benefits and why it’s important to compost!
+For more information, go to our Composting 101 page and learn about the benefits of composting and how to do it correctly!

 Acceptable food items